RebootJeff/rebootjeff.github.io/source/_posts/2015-11-13-why-fast-code-matters-even-when-phones-have-octa-core-cpus.markdown

   - JavaScript
 ---

 Have you seen the new Nexus 6P smartphone?
 It packs a "system on a chip" that features *two* CPUs, each with *four* cores.
-Surely it can run your JavaScript code without breaking a sweat, right?
+What a crazy, powerful world we live in!
+Surely modern smartphones can run your JavaScript code without breaking a sweat, right?

 ![Snapdragon 810 promo material](/images/20151116/ss_snapdragon810.png)